 The top priority for the 129th Legislature is to increase MaineCare reimbursement for ambulance services.
 After several years without a statutorily specified rate, in 2013 the MAA was successful in getting legislation passed to set the MaineCare rate at no less than 65% of the allowed Medicare rate.

-This year, during the 129th Legislature, the MAA has been working with Senate President Troy Jackson and legislators on both sides of the aisle to have the MaineCare rate set at 100% of the allowed Medicare rate.
-The bill should be printed soon and will then go through the Committee and floor votes.
+The MAA has been working with Senate President Troy Jackson and key legislators on both sides of the aisle to have the MaineCare rate set at 100% of the average Medicare rate.

 This increase is essential for the survival of many ambulance services (of all sizes) and it's important that legislators know about the impact of inadequate reimbursement has affected business basics such as payroll, training, equipment, and maintenance.